AguaClara/StaRSFine/Spring2019FinalReport.md

 Another persistent issue was the availability of pumps that  function at a flow rate as high as the system needs.
 Also, in the AguaClara filters, it was not customary to have water deliberately pulled from filters, rather than just having it come out on its own at a rate determined by the rate of water going in.

 #### Trial 4
+**picture plz**

+**add what makes this trial different**
 This trial solved some problems from Trial 3.
 Only one pump is necessary to pump water in from the bottom, and the air bubble issue presented itself in a different way.
 This time, the water level fell to just above the bottom hole.

 #### Trial 5
+**picture plz**

-The new apparatus set-up proved successful in dislodging the air bubbles that had previously caused concern.
+The new apparatus set-up, which took the lid off the prior apparatus, proved successful in dislodging the air bubbles that had previously caused concern.
 The set up for Trial 5 remained effective in preventing sand from exiting.
 The new set-up did cause a new issue.
 Once the tank filled to a point above all outlets (with outlets blocked during filling), the water level would drop and exit solely through the bottom most outlet.

 The team suspected that this exit issue was due again to a pressure differential, which led to the idea of submerging the outlets, as will be discussed in trial 6.